 CTL Graduate Student Advisory Committee

-The Center for Teaching and Learning is pleased to announce the formation of a new Graduate Student Advisory Committee, launching in Fall 2023.
-Guided by CTL staff, this committee will have two broad purposes: to engage a range of diverse student communities across the Columbia campus and, in so doing, to obtain community-centered input and advice on graduate student teaching support needs, CTL offerings, and effective modes of outreach.
+The Center for Teaching and Learning launched the Graduate Student Advisory Committee in Fall 2023.
+Guided by CTL staff, this committee has two broad purposes: to engage a range of diverse student communities across the Columbia campus and, in so doing, to obtain community-centered input and advice on graduate student teaching support needs, CTL offerings, and effective modes of outreach.

 Caitlin DeClercq